gortexpl/love2d-boilerplate/README.md

-lua-love2d-game
+love2d-boilerplate
 ===============

-basic start of a game
+basic start of a love2d game boilerplate for upcoming projects.